ra1500/KMeans-Schema-Map/README.md

 2) The images are too small with dimesions of (32, 32, 3) and therefore the drawing of lines overwhelms the images.

 To Run: Copy/Paste this code to the beginning of Keras CNN found on another repository of my github account (over-writing the initial data loading).
 Performance declines from 69% accuracy to 64% accuracy, unfortunately, and expectedly.

-Proof of concept!
-Took me a couple of long days to code this, which is likely waaaaay too long, but it was enjoyable.
-I hope to start making much more advanced schema maps.